MrJoy/flux-hue/README.md

 This sub-command lets you manipulate a single light individually.
 The numeric ID of the light (as reported by `hue lights`) is required.
 All other parameters are optional.

+In addition to the parameters supported by `hue all`, you can also set the name of the light:

+* `--name "New Name"`

 ```bash
 hue light 1 off
 hue light 1 on --hue 45000 --brightness 127 --saturation 254 --transitiontime 0.1